August 28, 2020

 9 Cybersecurity Tips for MSPs to Bring to their Clients

-- Protect your network and devices.
-Implement a password policy that requires strong passwords and monitor your employee accounts for breach intel through dark web monitoring.
-Deploy firewall, VPN, and antivirus technologies to ensure your network and endpoints are not vulnerable to attacks.
-Implement mandatory multi-factor authentication.
-Ongoing network monitoring should also be considered essential.
-It’s also critical to encrypt hard drives.
+- Use multiple layers of protection.
+Implement a password policy that requires strong passwords and monitor your employee accounts for breach intel through technologies to ensure your network and endpoints are not vulnerable to attacks.
+Consider mandatory multi-factor authentication, ongoing network monitoring, and hard drive encryption.

 - Keep software up to date.
-Be vigilant about patch management.
-Cyber criminals exploit software vulnerabilities using a variety of tactics to gain access to computers and data.
-Managed service providers can automate this for businesses with a remote monitoring and management tool.
-Do not forget to keep your mobile phones up to date as well.
+Unpatched or out-of-date software will allow some kind of threat to breach your security.
+Cybercriminals exploit software vulnerabilities using a variety of tactics to gain access to computers and data.
+Managed service providers (MSPs) can automate this for businesses just like yours, with a remote monitoring and management tool.
+Don’t forget to keep your mobile phones up to date as well.

 - Create straightforward cybersecurity policies.
 Write and distribute a clear set of rules and instructions on cybersecurity practices for employees.
-This will vary from business to business but may include policies on social media use, bring your own device, authentication requirements, etc.
+This will vary from business to business but may include policies on social media use, bring your own device(BYOD), authentication requirements, and more.

 - Back up your data.
 Daily (or more frequent) backups are a requirement to recover from data corruption or loss resulting from security breaches.
-Consider using a data protection tool that takes incremental backups of data periodically throughout the day to prevent data loss.
+Consider using a data protection tool with your MSPs help that takes incremental backups of data periodically throughout the day to prevent data loss.

 - Enable uptime.
 Choose a powerful data protection solution that enables “instant recovery” of data and applications.
 In fact, 92% of MSPs report that clients with business continuity disaster recovery (BCDR) products in place are less likely to experience significant downtime from ransomware and are back up and running quickly.
 Application downtime can significantly impact a business’ ability to generate revenue.